Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

   Click this button to import the orders for all connections.
 This button is only displayed if no connection has been selected in the *All connections* drop-down list.

 - [Import orders]
   Click this button to import all orders for the selected connection.
-This button is only displayed, if a connection has been selected in the *All connections* drop-down list.
+This button is only displayed if a connection has been selected in the *All connections* drop-down list.

 - [Download orders automatically]
   Click the drop-down list and select the desired time interval for the automatic download of orders.
-This drop-down list is only displayed, if a connection has been selected in the *All connections* drop-down list.
+This drop-down list is only displayed if a connection has been selected in the *All connections* drop-down list.
 The following options are available:
   - **never**
   - **every 2 minutes**
   - **every 5 minutes**